 Introduction to fundamental engineering skills and application of engineering science and mathematics content to civil engineering problems.
-The course introduces the basics of the problem solving process including problem definition and scoping, idea generation techniques, modelling, experimentation and measurement, and multi-criteria decision making.
-The course introduces concepts of engineering design to create workable solutions to open-ended complex problems using standard design methods and tools.
-The course introduces the concepts of personal learning styles, teamwork, technical communication, laboratory data collection and analysis, design methodologies, and workplace safety.
+The course introduces the basics of the problem solving process including problem definition and scoping, idea generation techniques, modelling, experimentation and measurement, and multicriteria decision making.
+The course introduces concepts of engineering design to create workable solutions to openended complex problems using standard design methods and tools.
+The course introduces the concepts of personal learning styles, teamwork, technical communication, data collection and analysis, laboratory methodologies, and workplace safety.
 At the end of the course students will be able to apply engineering design principles to solve practical problems.